heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ## Analyzing and Discovering Problems

+## Mapping existing processes

+> understand the workflows used for content work, I’ll facilitate an exercise to map out each step.
+You can do this at a very high level, a very granular level, or a combination of both, depending on who’s in your session and what you’d like to understand.

+> may end up doing this several times with several groups of people, depending on how complex your organization’s content processes are.
+After the exercise, document it electronically for reference and to call out areas of concern or opportunity.
+A very simple workflow might look something like this:

+##  How to Uncover and Document Problems

+> I typically rely on stakeholder interviews and collaborative exercises to dig into how decisions are made and what processes are employed.

 ## Typical problems

  >  You have a strategy without a decision-making framework to support it